 Erineum gall is a disease that is often encountered on trees, but the grape vine also falls victim and the distinctive gall growths appear on the leaves.

-These are actually mites and ticks invisible to the naked eye, that lodge themselves on the underside of leaves.
+These are actually mites and ticks that are invisible to the naked eye.
+They form colonies on the underside of leaves.

 On the underside, a velvety layer appears that is usually white or pink but can also turn to red brown.

 - It isn’t really necessary to treat it because erineum mite disappears on its own and it won’t reduce the harvest in any manner.

 - Nonetheless, you can apply curative care with a sulfur-based spray, or organically with predators such as Typhlodromus.

 - But these mite-killing predators are difficult to find in stores, mostly because the impact of erineum mite is insignificant.